 Retail colocation involves the provision of turn-key data center services to multiple customers with smaller individual power capacity requirements, typically under 1 megawatt, and within the same data halls.
 These retail data centers tend to cost towards the high-end of build cost ranges, on a per sqft and per megawatt basis, as they need to be capable of accommodating multiple types of customer deployments.

 CoreSite – Example

-American Tower (which recently acquired CoreSite) has a data center development pipeline totaling $325.9m, with 20 megawatts of power capacity and 148k sqft under construction.
-In turn, this retail and interconnection-focused data center construction pipeline implies a cost to build of $16.3m per megawatt and $2,200 per sqft.
+American Tower, through its brand CoreSite, has a data center development pipeline totaling $325.9 million, with 20 megawatts of power capacity and 148k sqft under construction.
+In turn, this retail and interconnection-focused data center construction pipeline implies a cost to build of $16.3 million per megawatt and $2,200 per sqft.